 You don’t need a lot of supplies, ingredients, or culinary experience for a basic vanilla cupcake recipe.
 A few things, however, are important to know.

 Cake Flour – If you want a high-rise cupcake, use cake flour.
-There is a significant difference, but…
+If you don’t have any on hand, however, you can make your own cake flour with a little cornstarch.
+Or…

 All-Purpose Flour – If you’re too lazy like me to actually go and get cake flour, use all-purpose flour.
 To get the high-rise look, fill each cupcake liner with 1/4 cup of batter.